Why Do Financial Advisors Fail?

 Be clear about the type of clients you work with and the value you bring to them.
 The more precise you can be in this, the more knowledge you will develop and the more value you will deliver.

-In this business, 90% of what you want is sitting just 10% outside your comfort zone.
+In this business, the majority of what you want is just right outside of your comfort zone.
 If you want to be successful as a financial advisor, you better get comfortable being uncomfortable.
 You must commit to doing the work of a successful advisor before you feel confident being a financial advisor.

-If you’re ready to put in the work, reach out to our recruiters to see if Consolidated Planning is the right fit for you.
+If you’re ready to put in the work, reach out to our team to see if Consolidated Planning is the right fit for you.